AlfonsoCatelliUni/ing-sw-2020-arca-aulicino-catelli/README.md

 #### Running 🏃🏻‍♂️
-Download the unique jar file and use this command line to execute the game.
+Download the unique jar file form [this directory].
-You need to go in the folder where you've saved the AM02.jar file.
+In the terminal, go to the folder where you've saved the AM02.jar file and execute it using this command line.

 ```bash
 java -jar AM02.jar param0